America: The Motion Picture: Plot

-Six months later, on July 4, 1776, Washington inaugurates the grand opening of America at the monument of his name.
-As George plans for I. M. Pei to build another memorial for his best friend to stare at his monument, the spirit of Abe comes back.
-It gives him the Declaration, repaired with tape, while Samuel becomes the uncle for George’s newborn son, Denzel.
-The inauguration goes as planned, but is disrupted when the crowd engages in a fight with each other, arguing over freeing the slaves, racism, women's rights, giving back the land to the natives, right to keep and bear arms, same-sex marriage, religious beliefs, free health care, and fair trials, making Washington nervous about the future of the country.
+Six months later, on July 4, 1776, Washington inaugurated the grand opening of America at the monument of his name.
+As Washington plans for I. M. Pei to build another memorial for his best friend to stare at his monument, the spirit of Lincoln comes back.
+It gives him the Declaration, repaired with tape, while Adams becomes the uncle for George's newborn son, Denzel.
+The inauguration goes as planned, but is disrupted when the crowd engages in a political fight with each other, arguing over freeing the slaves, racism, women's rights, giving back the land to the natives, right to keep and bear arms, same-sex marriage, religious beliefs, free health care, and fair trials, making Washington nervous about the future of the country.